lordspline/druid/docs/tutorials/tutorial-sql-query-view.md

 4. Click **Run** to ingest the data.

-5. When ingestion is complete, Druid displays the time it took to complete the insert query, and the new datasource **kttm_simple** displays in the left pane.
+5. When ingestion is complete, Robux displays the time it took to complete the insert query, and the new datasource **kttm_simple** displays in the left pane.

 ## View and filter query results